-Note • For more information, see Performing Automatic Issue Resolution.
-Issue resolution begins, progress messages appear in the Output window, and Application Manager performs the following tasks:

-- Reruns tests-Application Manager reruns all of the selected tests to ensure that the issues that it is going to resolve still exist in the current version of the package and its associated transforms. - Creates transform files-To resolve issues, Application Manager generates fix transform files. - Reimports packages-Application Manager then automatically reimports each package and its fix transform files into the Application Catalog.

-When issue resolution and reimporting is complete, look at the Analyze Group View, Application View, or Deployment Type View of the package, application, or group that you tested.
+Step Instructions Result 9.
+Click Resolve Issues to automatically resolve issues.
+Issues for which automatic fixes are available are identified by the Error With Fix or Warning With Fix icon: Issue resolution begins, progress messages appear in the Output window, and Application Manager performs the following tasks: Note • For more information, seePerforming Automatic Issue Resolution.
+Reruns tests-Application Manager reruns all of the selected tests to ensure that the issues that it is going to resolve still exist in the current version of the package and its associated transforms.
+Creates transform files-To resolve issues, Application Manager generates fix transform files.
+Reimports packages-Application Manager then automatically reimports each package and its fix transform files into the Application Catalog.
+When issue resolution and reimporting is complete, look at the Analyze Group View, Application, or group that you tested.
 You will see that the Error With Fix and Warning With Fix icons have been replaced with the status icon with the next highest level (as described in the Hierarchical Level of Status Icons section of the About Status Icons help topic) in that test category.

-AdminStudio 2021 Evaluation Guide
+AdminStudio 2021 R2 Evaluation Guide